hackclub/hackclub/workshops/popup_chrome_extension/README.md

         }

     });
+}
+// THIS IS WHERE YOU'LL START CODING IN THE NEXT STEP
 ```

 Lastly, we need functions to open the link in a new tab and **wait for buttons to be pressed**.
 This Github Gist will help you create eventListeners for listening to button presses: https://gist.githubusercontent.com/shreyfirst/0da1748f048b931f8e9ac13223a50c0a/raw/e554eda21c75411713bf2ca5df96d5d7bd67d317/Final%2520code

+* Read the comments on the Gist to understand what's happening.
+Start coding at the end of where you last finished.

 This goes below everything you've coded so far and above the closing of the eventListener that houses once the page loads.
 These is a Gist to the final code: https://gist.githubusercontent.com/shreyfirst/d980597b6531fddd8d77cb8e63f6ffb3/raw/0d1b7ddffd7f97810998fe2c93d7a814f889562e/Full%2520code